U.S., UK suspend tariffs and seek aircraft row resolution

 “This will allow time to focus on negotiating a balanced settlement to the disputes, and begin seriously addressing the challenges posed by new entrants to the civil aviation market from non-market economies, such as China.”

-The multi-billion dollar tit-for-tat tariff battle between the United States, the European Union and Britain, which left the EU at the end of 2020, relates to a long-running row over state subsidies for planemakers Airbus and Boeing.
+The multi-billion dollar tit-for-tat tariff battle between the United States, the European Union and Britain, which completed its exit from the EU at the end of 2020, relates to a long-running row over state subsidies for planemakers Airbus and Boeing.

 Airbus spokesman Clay McConnell welcomed the suspension of what he called “lose-lose tariffs” and said the company supports all efforts to reach an agreement.